Korilakkuma/XSound.js/README.md

 In the case of using WebSocket,

-    $ node xsound-server-session-websocket.js  // Use "websocket" module
+    $ node xsound-server-session-websocket.js

 or,

-    $ node xsound-server-session-ws.js  // Use "ws" module
+    $ node xsound-server-session-ws.js

 Default port number is 8000.
 This port number can be changed by designating argument.
 For example,

-    $ node xsound-server-session-websocket.js 8080  // Listen by 8080 ...

-If path to module does not exist, module path must be designated by the 2nd argument.
-For exmaple,

-    $ node xsound-server-session-websocket.js 8080 /usr/local/lib/node_modules/websocket
+    $ node xsound-server-session-websocket.js 8080

-In the case of recording log, the path of log file must be designated by the 3rd argument.
+In the case of recording log, the path of log file must be designated by the 2nd argument.

-    $ node xsound-server-session-websocket.js 8080 /usr/local/lib/node_modules/websocket websocket.log
+    $ node xsound-server-session-websocket.js 8080 websocket.log

 ## Global Objects